ashokkumarjuly/node-geo-location-api/README.md

     -   @core: Core files for bootstraping application with express, middleware. resuable libraries and helpers
     -   @factory
         -   cache-layer: Cache factory which contains caching services like redis.
+        -   geoplaces: Geo Location factory which contains service files to fetch from 3rd party apis.
         -   mail: mail factory which contains mailer services.
-        -   models: database ORM models, ORM instance and interfaces.
+        -   repo: database service layer which contains db crud services.
             -   interfaces: contains interface files.
+            -   mongoose: contains mongoose models and repository service methods
+                -   models: mongoose ORM models, ORM instance and connection.
-            -   sequelizes: contains sequelize models and connection instance.
+            -   sequelizes: contains sequelize models and repository service methods
-        -   repo: database service layer which contains db crud services.
+                -   models: sequelize ORM models, ORM instance and connection.
         -   service: service layer, i.e service factory which contains all the service files needed for the application.
     -   @interfaces: interfaces which are used for the typescript static typechecking across applications.
     -   @routes: Contains the application routes.
-    -   api: presetaton/API layer which contain all the API controllers.
+    -   api: presetaton/API layer which contain all the API controllers, routes and route schema.
     -   constants: Site constants are maintained in this folder
     -   helpers: Comman resuable helper functions.
     -   lib: Common resuable library function are maintained in this folder.